dr-armani/smart-constitution/README.md

 ### 1. The Transitional Government (hereafter "TG") is formed as follows:

 > 1.1.
 TG shall consist of 50 Members (hereinafter “Members”).
 > 1.2.
-Initially, the controlling parties shall appoint a trusted neutral entity to select a representative random sample of the population to vote.
+Initially, the controlling parties shall appoint three trusted neutral agents to select a representative random sample of the population to vote.
 > 1.3.
-Within 4 weeks of this appointment, the neutral entity shall randomly select 1,200 citizens to vote anonymously and elect Members.
+Within 4 weeks of this appointment, the neutral agents shall randomly select 1,200 citizens to vote anonymously and elect Members.
 > 1.4.
 The legal birth dates of the 1,200 randomly selected voters should fall between January 1957, and December 2006 (inclusive), spanning 50 years or 600 months in total.
 There should be exactly two voters born in each of these 600 months: one biologically male (at birth) and one biologically female (at birth).
 This ensures a uniform distribution of age and gender, with exactly 50% (600 voters) biologically male and 50% (600 voters) biologically female.
-This maximizes diversity while limiting the choices for the neutral entity.
+This maximizes diversity while limiting the choices for the neutral agents.
 > 1.5.
 During this 4-week period, any person may register as a candidate for Membership.
 > 1.6.
 If, by day 28, at least 100 candidates and 1,200 voters are registered, the campaign period shall commence and last for 14 days.
 > 1.7.
 If these minimum thresholds for candidates or voters are not met, the registration period shall be extended until both thresholds are met.
 Once met, the campaign period shall commence and last for 14 days.